Samirnunes/heart-disease-prediction/README.md

 11. `slope`: the slope of the peak exercise ST segment -- Value 1: upsloping -- Value 2: flat -- Value 3: downsloping
 12. `ca`: number of major vessels (0-3) colored by flourosopy
 13. `thal`: 3 = normal; 6 = fixed defect; 7 = reversable defect

-## Objectives

-### The Project

-The objective of this project is to create a machine learning model to predict the presence of heart disease in patients, in order to assist doctors in clinical diagnosis, based on exam results.
-The requirements include validating the model according to selected metrics and deploying it.

-### Metrics

-Regarding the metrics, it is proposed that the final model should achieve, on average, a minimum of 75% recall and 70% precision.
-Therefore, the model is expected to be primarily capable of avoiding false negatives.
-However, it should also avoid erroneously classifying too many patients as diseased.

 ## Tools